lipingtababa/trdl/README.md

 # Why is your solution so simple?
 Yes, this solution is quite simple.
 Too simple, some would say.

 And this is by design.
-Simplicity could be translated directly into low psychologic burden for application developers and low cost of maintenance for platform/DevOps engineers.
+Simplicity could be translated directly into low psychological burden for application developers and low cost of maintenance for platform/DevOps engineers.

-- There is no region/network/VPC/SG to manage, all of which are taken care of by CloudFlare.
+- There are no region/network/VPC/SG to manage, all of which are taken care of by CloudFlare.
-- There is no virtual machines to manage.
+- There are no virtual machines to manage.
 CloudFlare invokes the worker on the nodes near the clients where requests arrive.
 - Cloudflare also takes care of sub-domains and certificates, in sharp contrast to AWS where managing certificates involves huge fees or huge incidents.
-- There are not much v1alpha1 APIs which break everytime you upgrade, as with Kubernetes.
+- There are not many v1alpha1 APIs which break every time you upgrade, as with Kubernetes.
 Check out CloudFlare's [Back Compatibility](https://blog.cloudflare.com/backwards-compatibility-in-cloudflare-workers/)
 - CI/CD is easy.
-To release a new version, all you need to do is to merge the PR into main branch.
-Github Actions and CloudFlare will ensure your code is upgraded safely.
+To release a new version, all you need to do is to merge a PR into [main branch](https://github.com/lipingtababa/trdl).
+[Github Actions](./.github/workflows/service.yml) and [CloudFlare Wrangler](https://developers.cloudflare.com/workers/wrangler/commands/#deploy) will ensure the system is upgraded safely.

 # Assumptions
 Architecture design starts with requirement analysis.
-Here I make some assumptions about the requirements, which acts as a starting point and should be revisited interatively.
+Here I make some assumptions about the requirements, which act as a starting point and should be revisited iteratively.

-- The website will keep being simple in term of business logics.
-For example, we don't expect it to be a e-commerce site.
+- The website will keep being simple in terms of business logics, fit into a nano service.

 - High Availability is the key metric

-- Maintenability is of great importance.
+- Maintainability is of great importance.

 # Implementation
 ## CloudFlare Worker
 Besides the reasons aforementioned, CloudFlare is affordable.
-Running a CDN distribution, an ALB, an TLS certificate, a Kubernetes cluster, a simple service,  an ElasticCache on AWS for 1 week probably costs me 30 USD.
-Running it on CloudFlare Worker costs basically nothing.
+Running a CDN distribution, an ALB, a TLS certificate, a Kubernetes cluster, a simple service,  an ElasticCache on AWS for 1 week probably costs me 30 USD, while running it on CloudFlare Worker costs basically nothing.

-## CloudFlare Worker KV

 ## Github Actions
-Github Actions is flexible enough to support various work flows, but not too flexbile to confuse developers.
+GitHub Actions is flexible enough to support various workflows, but not too flexible to confuse developers.
 It also pays great attention to security.
 Last but not least, it is a managed service, so maintenance is offloaded.

 # Why can't I deploy the code in my computer?

-As an application developer, You can always use "yarn dev" and "yarn test" to simulate the runtime.
-However, it is strongly advised not to copy the code and deploy it somewhere.
-Instead, all the deployments SHOULD be managed by github workflows, which acts as the source of truth in term of deployments.
+As an application developer, one can always use "yarn dev" and "yarn test" to simulate the runtime.
+However, it is strongly advised NOT to copy the code and deploy it somewhere.
+Instead, all the deployments SHOULD be managed by [GitHub Actions workflows](./.github/workflows/service.yml), which acts as the source of truth in term of deployments.
+In case one really needs to copy the code and deploy it somewhere else, [CLOUDFLARE API_TOKEN and ACCOUNTID](./.github/workflows/service.yml#38) are the only parameters to update.

 # TODO
 ## Observability
 - To collect logs.
 Probably [tail worker](https://developers.cloudflare.com/workers/runtime-apis/handlers/tail/) is a good candidate.
 - To collect customized metrics.
 Probably Datadog is a good choice.

+## Test
+- Add E2E test suite

-## Cost optimization
+## Cost Optimization
-- Use static site to serve the fixed 42 response.
+- Use a static site to serve the fixed 42 response.

+## Extension of Functionalities
+- Implement the /api endpoint